5.3 Risk-Based Testing

 - Product risks threaten product quality and can harm users, revenue, reputation, security, safety, or maintainability.

-- Risk-based testing uses risk analysis and risk control to select, prioritize, and manage testing.
+- Risk-based testing uses risk analysis (identification + assessment) and risk control (mitigation + monitoring) to select, prioritize, and manage testing.

 Risk Basics

 A risk is a potential event, hazard, threat, or situation whose occurrence would cause harm.
-In testing, risk is not the same as a defect.
-A defect exists in a work product.
-A risk may or may not occur.
-Testing helps reveal information about risks and can reduce some risks, but it does not remove all uncertainty.
+In testing, a risk is not the same as a defect.
+A defect already exists in a work product; a risk may or may not occur.
+Testing reveals information about risks and can reduce some of them, but it does not remove all uncertainty.

 Risk level combines two attributes: likelihood and impact.
-Likelihood is the probability that the risk will occur.
-Impact is the consequence if it does occur.
-In a quantitative approach, risk level may be calculated as likelihood x impact.
-In a qualitative approach, a risk matrix may classify risks as low, medium, high, or critical.
+Likelihood is the probability the risk occurs; impact is the consequence if it does.
+Quantitatively, risk level may be computed as likelihood x impact.
+Qualitatively, a risk matrix may classify risks as low, medium, high, or critical.

 Project Risk vs Product Risk

-Project risks are about managing and controlling the project.
+Project risks relate to managing and controlling the project.
 They threaten schedule, budget, scope, staffing, communication, supplier delivery, tools, environments, or estimates.
 If a test environment is delivered two weeks late, the product may still be good, but the project objective is in danger.

-Product risks are about the quality of the product.
+Product risks relate to the quality of the product itself.
 They threaten functionality, reliability, performance efficiency, usability, security, compatibility, maintainability, portability, safety, or other quality characteristics.
-If a payment calculation is wrong, a user session leaks data, or response time is unacceptable, the product risk has become a product quality problem.
+If a payment calculation is wrong, a session leaks data, or response time is unacceptable, a product risk has become a product quality problem.

 | Scenario | Risk type | Why |